chriz2600/DreamcastHDMI/README.md

     This firmware/software will always remain free and will always only send out the minimum information required to perform a firmware upgrade.

+    Also check out [Web console](Web_console.md) documentation, on how to perform a firmware update without connecting your DCHDMI to a WiFi network.

 #### 2019-08-25 *Firmware v4.0* (*Unified*)

 - *Standard (**-std**)* and *Relaxed (**-rlx**)* firmware flavours are now combined into one firmware release.
 When changing firmware flavour only the fpga firmware gets re-flashed from the firmware bundle downloaded previously.